 Woke reminds me of the religious conservatives I grew up with in Texas, the finger-wagging, Bible-banging Southern Baptists who just might let a Catholic boy into heaven (if I’m lucky).
 Woke is just another religion to me, except without the spirituality.
 If I virtue-signal enough in front of Wokesters (many of whom are rich white people) then this male of European descent just might make it into Woke Heaven (if I’m lucky).
 I don’t know what Woke Heaven looks like, but I’m sure it’s equally as horrible as spending eternity in a Southern Baptist church.

 From a practical point of view, Woke is a catastrophe for Liberalism and for the Democrats’ efforts to win.
 It is impossible to convince those who would bring you to power by insulting them and calling them idiots for not understanding your ideas.
+And no one can understand their ideas.
+By design.
+This is not a good approach.

 In order for Liberalism to work it must be tolerant, patient and wise, in the tradition of Gandhi, Nelson Mandela, and Martin Luther King.
 It must rise above everything and call for unity, as Obama did.
-If it included EVERYONE in the working class then the Democrats would never lose again.
+If it included EVERYONE in the working class then the Democrats would never lose another election again.
 The left must never cancel people who express different ideas.
 This kind of anti-liberal approach is the biggest irony ever, as it leaves conservatives as the only defenders of traditional liberal ideals.

-I wish this worldview could be understood by all Americans, because it would instantly put everyone at ease.
-But it’s the kind of thing that must be experienced, not taught.
-For now all I can do is hope for the best, and treat all people with respect.
 The issues that supposedly divide America aren’t any more severe than in times when Red and Blue got along, and in many ways things are just plain better today.

 I spent my time off working on personal projects, or, to use the pejorative phrase, exploring hobbies, pursuing endeavors of the creative sort.